elizabethwyss/Latch/readme.md

 ### analyzeManifestList.js

 This file is a single job for a parallel batch job to analyze all manifests against a policy.
-A batch job is not really necessary with only 400k packages because all could be analyzed on my local machine in a few hours.
+A batch job is not really necessary with only 400k packages because all could be analyzed on a typical local machine in a few hours.

 ### maintainer.json